 Our CATC Definitive Guide has loads of information about the CATC lists and how to understand them.
 But for a complete analysis of your institution’s standing – especially relative to others in your sector – you need IEHE’s CATC Data Analytics.

 The IEHE team can create your custom report to provide you with a snapshot of where your institution stands on each list, and how close you are to falling on one in the future.
-This information allows you to make data driven decisions about managing the cost of attendance to avoid being on a future list.
-The IEHE CATC Data Analytics provides this information in one-page easy to understand document.
+This information allows you to make data-driven decisions about managing the cost of attendance to avoid being on a future list.
+The IEHE CATC Data Analytics provides this information in a one-page easy to understand document.